-If you’re looking for a Podiatrist in Westbury That Accepts Medicaid and can help you with foot strengthening exercises, The Charles Evans Center is the place for you.
+If you’re looking for a Podiatrist in Westbury That Accepts Medicaid and can help you with foot strengthening exercises, The CEC Health Center is the place for you.
 Whether you’re looking for pain relief or want to have stronger feet, some examples of quality foot strengthening exercises are listed below:

 - Toe raise, point, and curl

 - Toe extension

 - Marble pickup